Department of Anthropology

 Research area: Biological Anthropology

 My research on nonhuman primates addresses evolutionary questions about how organisms respond to changing environments, and how differences between individuals in these responses are linked to important life outcomes, including health, survival, and reproduction.
 This work aims not only to uncover important biological processes but ultimately to inform conservation planning.
 Primates are in the midst of a global extinction crisis that is driven by anthropogenic pressures.
-Increasingly, conservation biologists, land managers, and governing bodies must integrate complex environmental-change contingencies in their decision-making.
-To be successful, this task must be informed by integrative research on how individuals, groups, and populations are affected by different forms of environmental variability and change.
+For conservation to be successful, it must be informed by research on how individuals, groups, and populations are affected by different forms of environmental variability and change.
 My work employs a biodemographic perspective that investigates factors that determine mortality and fertility, draws links among these factors to health outcomes and life trajectories, and makes comparisons among these processes in humans to those in other organisms.